Side Effects of Wearing Contact Lenses

 Do not miss your routine contact lens eye exams.
 Being regular with the check-ups will help your eye doctor detect problems caused by the contact lens in the early stages and prevent them from getting serious by giving you timely treatment.

-If your current contact lenses are uncomfortable, try changing them or get an updated prescription.
+If your current contact lenses are uncomfortable, try changing them or getting an updated prescription.
 This will help in relieving contact lens irritation.
-Moreover, you can consider LASIK as a permanent solution to contact lens discomfort.